 There is a free, lifetime America the Beautiful National Parks and Federal Recreation Lands Access Pass available for U.S. citizens or permanent residents with permanent disabilities.
 The pass provides admittance into participating federal recreation sites, and a wide range of discounts on activities and services when you visit federal lands.
 Learn more about the Access Pass.

 Virtually all of Glen Canyon's land-based facilities are accessible.
 The Carl Hayden Visitor Center at Glen Canyon Dam offers tactile exhibits and open-captioned introductory films.
-Our park partner runs tours of the dam.
-There are no stairs on the tour route and wheelchairs are available for loan.
 Dam information is available in braille for the vision impaired.

 Some water-based facilities (i.e. docks, marinas, launch ramps, etc.) will require assistance.
 Marinas operated by park concessioners Lake Powell Resorts and Marinas (LPRM) and Antelope Point Holdings will provide visitors with assistance onto the docks and to their vessels.
 Call 928.645.1030 for assistance.
 Park concessioners offer a limited number of houseboat rentals that are accessible, too.